alexnixon/alexnixon.github.io/_posts/2020-01-14-static-types-are-dangerous.md

 Within those programs I *really* don't want to accidentally add $3 to £4.
 If you logged on to your internet banking and saw a balance of £$7, you'd probably throw your laptop out of the window and Forrest Gump your way to a cave in the mountains, never to return.

 I would hazard a guess that most - if not all - Haskellites would tell you that with static types, preventing these kinds of errors is a walk in the park.
-And on that walk in the park you should avoid eye contact with any disheveled python programmers you come across, sitting cross-legged in puddles eating clods of mud with one hand and counting their dollarypounds with the other.
+And on that walk in the park you should avoid eye contact with any disheveled python programmers you come across, sitting cross-legged in puddles eating clods of mud with one hand and counting their dollarypounds with the other.[^python-legal].

+[^python-legal]: LEGAL DISCLAIMER 2: that is obviously a joke.
+Python is great, Pythonistas are great, and optional typing exists.

 Anyway - I tried to use Haskell to write some pure functional code which prevents amounts of different currencies from being added together.
 It sounds easy but I couldn't do it.